 Some patients develop symptoms and signs of heart failure, tachyarrhythmias (including ventricular tachycardia and ventricular fibrillation), bradyarrhythmias, or significant mitral regurgitation [3,4,7,9].
 Approximately 10 percent of patients with stress cardiomyopathy develop symptoms and signs of cardiogenic shock (such as hypotension, abnormal mental status, cold extremities, oliguria, or respiratory distress) .

 Left ventricular outflow tract obstruction, induced by left ventricular basal hyperkinesis produces a late peaking systolic murmur, similar to that heard in patients with hypertrophic cardiomyopathy and can contribute to the development of shock and cause severe mitral regurgitation .
-(See "Auscultation of cardiac murmurs", section on 'Subvalvular outflow obstruction' and "Management and prognosis of stress (takotsubo) cardiomyopathy", section on 'With left ventricular outflow tract obstruction'.)
+(See "Auscultation of cardiac murmurs in adults", section on 'Subvalvular outflow obstruction' and "Management and prognosis of stress (takotsubo) cardiomyopathy", section on 'With left ventricular outflow tract obstruction'.)

 Symptoms and signs of transient ischemic attack or stroke may develop (likely due to embolization from apical thrombus) [26,53].

 Electrocardiogram — Electrocardiographic abnormalities are common in patients with stress cardiomyopathy.

 ●ST segment elevation is frequent (eg, in 43.7 percent of patients in the International Takotsubo Registry study ).
 ST segment elevation occurs most commonly in the anterior precordial leads and often is similar to that seen with an acute ST-elevation MI .

 ●ST depression is a less common finding (eg, occurring in 7.7 percent ) among patients with stress cardiomyopathy